 4. Update Your Records

 Will you be changing your name post-divorce?
-(See our guide to restoring your maiden name for help.)
+(See our guide to restoring your maiden name (CA) or the CO version for help.)
 If you haven’t already done so, now is the time to update auto, home and insurance policies to remove your ex’s name or update your own.
 Same for your will, medical insurance, credit cards, driver’s license, and emergency contact info at work.